scala/docs.scala-lang/_overviews/scala3-macros/tutorial/inline.md

 It expands to:

 ```
-val loggeer = new RefinedLogger
+val logger = new RefinedLogger
 val x = "✔️"
 logger.log(x)
 ```